 About Dr. Papernow

-Dr. Papernow is in private practice in Hudson, MA, where she divides her time between clinical practice, supervision, and training.
+Dr. Papernow is a psychologist in private practice in Hudson, MA, where she divides her time between clinical practice, supervision, and training.
 As a clinician, Dr. Papernow works primarily in the Internal Family Systems model, drawing also from her training in Gestalt therapy, couple and family therapy, attachment, trauma, interpersonal neurobiology, and learning disabilities.